Every so often, you hear a quote that changes your whole perspective.

-Stop and reflect for just a moment—Who is in your average right now?
+Stop and reflect for just a moment—Who is in your top five?

 To a huge extent, we become who we hang out with.

-For years I rode alone or with people that didn’t ride often, and my skills and fitness didn’t improve much.
+For years I rode alone or with people that don’t ride much, and my skills and fitness didn’t improve.
 I rode at a comfortable pace and didn’t go far.

 When I finally got over my insecurity of riding with him—I got better—rapidly.

-The relationships we choose are a central force in shaping who we become.
+Research backs up the notion that the relationships we choose are a major force in shaping who we become.

 Positive relational buoyancy

 A few years ago, I decided to aim for positive relational buoyancy.
-That simply means you need more people in your life that lift you, than those that drag you down.
+That simply means I need more people in my life that lift me up, than drag me down.

 Don’t get me wrong, I love helping people.
-And that often involves spending time with people who are in a hard season of life or people who are difficult to be around.
+And that often involves spending time with people who are in a hard season of life or difficult to be around.
+Furthermore, when we encounter challenges with people, it can help uncover extremely important things we need to work on in ourselves.
+It can also help us grow in grace and patience (arguably two of the most important qualities in life).

 But if you’re average is only filled with difficult people, you will find it very hard to maintain your hope, energy, and compassion for those around you.